 • Police kettled students and “were brutal”

-• UoL granted injunction banning onsite protest until June 2014
+• UoL granted an injunction banning onsite protest until June 2014

 Thirty-four students, including protesters and two journalists, were today kettled and arrested during a demonstration against police presence on university campuses.
 It followed last night’s violent eviction of students occupying the University of London, which saw seven arrests and accusations of police throwing punches.